Risk Factors

 Key Points

-• More than 25,000 men are diagnosed every year with prostate cancer
+• Almost 29,000 men are diagnosed every year with prostate cancer

 • Over 90% of Australian men with prostate cancer are over the age of 50, with 1 in 5 men likely to be diagnosed in their lifetime